I have been practising manual therapy for over 25 years running my own practice in North London.

 Over the years, I have attended many post-graduate courses in different approaches to manual therapy, and psychological/emotional health.

 One of the first and best teachers I am very grateful to have found is Art Riggs.
 He is a rolfer and runs courses all over the world.
-If you are interested in deep tissue work and have the chance of attending any of his classes I am sure you won't regret it.
 He is such a great teacher with such a great heart!

 James Earls was also one of my first teachers in postgrad classes.
-He is a Structural Integration practitioner that trained with Tom Myers and the co-author of a fantastic book called "Born to walk".
-He founded "ultimate massage solutions" which offers excellent classes in body reading, anatomy trains, etc. and other material.
+He is a Structural Integration practitioner that trained with Tom Myers.

 The North London School of Sports Massage (NLSSM) runs great courses with knowledgeable and experienced tutors.
 I had the pleasure of teaching there for few months when the school was first started.